-Kuwait is a constitutional, hereditary emirate ruled by the al-Sabah family.
-While there is also a democratically elected parliament, the amir holds ultimate authority over most government decisions.
-The most recent parliamentary general election, considered generally free and fair, was held in December 2020.
-Members of the opposition won a majority of seats while no women candidates won a seat.
+Kuwait is a constitutional, hereditary emirate ruled by the Al Sabah family.
+While there is also a democratically elected parliament, the Amir holds ultimate authority over most government decisions.
+The most recent parliamentary general election, considered generally free and fair, was held in September 2022.

 For Further Reference